Effective Date: November 14, 2012 | Last Updated: January 1, 2020

 Our site may also serve third party ads or content that contains third party cookies or tracking technologies.
 We do not control the use of those technologies.

-If you have any questions about this policy or other privacy concerns, you can email our Data Privacy Office here.
+If you have any questions about this policy or other privacy concerns, you can email our Data Privacy Office at firstname.lastname@example.org.
 Please do not include your credit card number or other sensitive information in your email.
-You can also write to us at:
+You may also call us toll-free at 1-888-421-2642 or write to us at:

 Attn: Katherine Witt, Chief Compliance and Privacy Officer